aptmcl/SupercomputingKhepri/index.md

 Now, we see that despite the considerable gains obtained, almost halving the time needed, it only pays off to use up to 16 processes.

+### Fairness

 Our guess for the lack of speedup after 16 processes is that the time spent starting processes and managing them nullifies the gains of the parallelization.
 Another hypothesis is that, despite the number of workers created, Julia is not taking advantage of them because it does not fairly distribute the work among them.
 To refute (or confirm) this hypothesis, we decide to make a different test.